In this time of travel restrictions, physical distancing and health concerns, EIA continues to stay open for critical and essential travel.

 The Canadian Air Transport Safety Authority (CATSA) will conduct temperature screening for all departing passengers passing through central security.

 All travellers returning from outside Canada are legally required to self-isolate for 14 days and monitor for symptoms: cough, fever, shortness of breath, nasal congestion, or sore throat.
-If you become sick during this time, you must self-isolate for at least 10 additional days from all other members of your household from the beginning of symptoms or until you are feeling well, whichever takes longer.
+If you become sick during this time, please contact Alberta Health Services.

 If you are flying within Canada, no specific action is required on landing at EIA.